Empire Falls: Characters

 Miles Roby—The middle-aged protagonist.
 Miles is the seemingly content manager of the Empire Grill in Empire Falls, Maine and is divorced with one teenaged daughter.
 A blue-collar gentleman with his principles intact, he lives in an apartment over the restaurant he has managed ever since he dropped out of college to look after his dying mother.
 However, this has left him constantly accountable to Francine Whiting, causing others to persuade him to open a business of his own.

 Janine Roby—Miles' ex-wife.
 She has developed a selfish attitude, damaging her relationship with her daughter and annoying her mother.
 She gained ownership of the house and custody of their daughter, while Miles ended up in an apartment above the Empire Grill.
 Janine resents Miles' and their daughter Tick's close relationship.
 As the story progresses, Janine finds that tables are turning on her for the worse.

 Christina "Tick" Roby—Miles and Janine's daughter.
 She enjoys a loving relationship with both her father and grandmother.
 Tick is smart, friendly, and more sympathetic than most of her classmates.
 Her mother's engagement has a negative impact on her; Tick despises Walt, who is trying to act like a father figure, and she resents her mother.

 David Roby—Miles' younger brother.
 A former alcoholic, a reformed marijuana plant grower, and a car-crash survivor, David is the chief cook at the Empire Grill.
 His talent brings a considerable amount of business to the diner, providing ethnic dishes that attract a much larger crowd.
 He encourages Miles to take risks, having promised their mother to watch after Miles.
 It is also implied that David is actually Miles' half-brother, through flashbacks with their mother and Charlie Mayne.

 Max Roby—Miles' father.
 Disheveled and constantly defiant of those around him, Max has no problem saying what he thinks of people, even directly to their faces.
 He is happy to accept any "handout" (or to take anything he wants), even when it means stealing money from the church.
 Max has a lifelong affinity for Key West, Florida.
 Despite being a vagabond, Max loves his sons and granddaughter, and is a great deal wiser than people assume he is.
-(This was Paul Newman's final onscreen role.
-Max is played by Josh Lucas in flashbacks.)

 Grace Roby—Miles' late mother.
 Miles is the jewel of her eye.
 Her affair with Charlie Mayne plays a crucial role in Miles' life.

 Charlie Mayne—A mysterious suitor to Miles' mother and a symbolic figure in Miles' life.
 Charlie's involvement is a pivotal contributor to Miles' reasons for remaining in Empire Falls his entire life.